ericgundrum/squidhall/docs/tutorial-content-module-files.md

 If the command fails because the content module file is incorrect in some way you will see one or more error messages.
 You may need to return to one of the previous steps of the tutorial and work forward again from there.

+Otherwise, combine your generated content module with all the other content modules:

+	python3 tools/sqs/sqs.py pipeline content/*.content.module.json

-Otherwise you will need to verify everything worked.
+Now you will need to verify everything worked.
 To do this, look in the 'libs/modules' directory.
-There should be a Javascript module named 'aiweiwei.js'.
+There should be a Javascript module named 'content.js'.
 At a minimum there should also be 'world.js' and 'furniture.js' files as well.
 If they do not exist you will need to generate them from the 'world.module.json' and 'furniture.content.json' module files.

 When you are sure all required module are generated, continue with Step 9 below.